roman-milk/roman-milk.github.io/vanessas-dissonance.md

  The jerking bodies and twitching assholes were finally too much for the guys to handle.
 With load groans, they pulled their cocks out.
 Griffin pushed his massive tool down and emptied his balls directly onto Vanessa's face.
 Two bursts shot straight into the redhead's screaming mouth while the following wads plastered her face.
 Meanwhile, Tucker held his dick up and sprayed Megan's face with sticky spunk.
 In the end, the two sluts looked as if a bucket of glue had been poured over their faces.

  Miss Arrogance and Miss Gold Digger were so messed-up and besmeared with creamy sludge and gooey spunk that they got a few minutes to clean themselves up before the next round started.
 When they returned to the locker room, the glass bowl was back on the ground.
 Once again, it was Megan's turn to draw the act.
 As McKenzie was the only guy left, she solely drew a white bit of paper.
-Report_Story #7